-Seasonality typically affects cash flow since the first quarter of each year includes, as a source of cash, the prior year's annual performance fee payments, if any, from our various funds and external investment strategies and, as a use of cash, the prior fiscal year's incentive compensation.
+Seasonality typically affects cash flow since the first quarter of each year includes, as a source of cash, payment of the prior year's annual performance fees and allocations, if any, from our various funds and external investment strategies and, as a use of cash, the prior fiscal year's incentive compensation.
 We believe that we have sufficient cash from our operations to fund our operations and commitments for the next twelve months.

-The following table sets forth certain key financial data relating to our liquidity and capital resources as of March 31, 2018 and December 31, 2017.
+The following table sets forth certain key financial data relating to our liquidity and capital resources as of September 30, 2018 and December 31, 2017.